What are SALICYLATES?

 The low chemical elimination diet is also called the Royal Prince Alfred Hospital elimination diet (RPAH elimination diet) or the FAILSAFE elimination diet.
 The FAILSAFE diet refers to the stricter level of elimination, while in actual fact the diet can be more of a moderate restriction or even a simple elimination can be applied.

 In addition to food chemical sensitivity, some people may have sensitivities or allergies to whole foods and/or FODMAPs.
-A specialised food intolerance Dietitian can help determine what is useful to eliminate or not!
+Careful assessment can help determine what to eliminate!

 When symptoms seem overwhelming, and you feel it is related to food, ring up for a chat to see if diet changes could be an option for you.